luyao-yang/GT-Classifier/README.md

 ## Content
-We have folder **Deg** mainly provids the codes for genetic differential analysis based on GT genes of some cancer subtypes.
+The folder **Deg** mainly provids the codes for genetic differential analysis based on GT genes of some cancer subtypes.
 For the four main tasks in the article:
 * Pan-cancer classification
 * Cancer and normal classification